 Welcome to the Interdisciplinary Learning (IDL) Network.

-The IDL Network provides an integrated website and Slack discussion forum for professional dialogue and learning where teachers and educators are able to:
+The IDL Network provides an integrated website for professional dialogue and learning where teachers and educators are able to:

 - discuss, debate, question and learn about IDL within and across the Curriculum for Excellence